Josh Wolff

-Josh Wolff (born February 25, 1977) is an American soccer coach and former player.
-He is currently the head coach of Austin FC in Major League Soccer.
+Joshua David Wolff (born February 25, 1977) is an American soccer coach and former player.

 Playing career

 College

-Born in Stone Mountain, Georgia, Wolff played three years of college soccer at the University of South Carolina, where he scored 21 goals and eight assists in 43 games.
+Wolff was born in Stone Mountain, Georgia.
+He played three years of college soccer at the University of South Carolina, where he scored 21 goals and eight assists in 43 games.
 He played at South Carolina with future United States national team star Clint Mathis.
 In addition, Wolff played and captained varsity soccer at Parkview High School, Lilburn, Georgia.

 Professional

 After his junior season, Wolff left college and signed with Major League Soccer.
 MLS assigned Wolff to the Chicago Fire.
 He set the MLS rookie scoring record (together with Jeff Cunningham, since broken by Damani Ralph) by scoring eight goals, doing so in just 14 games with only four starts.
 Wolff played the following four seasons for the Fire, scoring 24 goals, but suffered through multiple injuries.

 Before the 2003 MLS Superdraft, the Fire traded Wolff, in a cost-cutting move, to the Kansas City Wizards in exchange for the third overall pick, which the Fire used to select Nate Jaqua.
 Wolff missed most of the 2003 season due to injuries.
 He rebounded in 2004 by scoring ten goals and seven assists during the season.
 Wolff scored his first career playoff goal on a penalty kick during the MLS Cup 2004.
 He scored ten goals and ten assists in 2005.

 In September 2006, Wolff had a try out with English Championship club Derby County.
 The team was pleased enough with his performance to offer MLS a $500,000 transfer fee.
 However, British immigration officials denied Wolff a work permit based on the fact he had failed to play the required 75% of the U.S. national team's games in the previous two years.

 From England, Wolff traveled to Germany for a try out with 2.
 Bundesliga club 1860 Munich.
 On December 6, 2006, 1860 Munich signed Wolff to a contract through the 2007–2008 season.
 Munich paid MLS a $191,000 transfer fee.
 Wolff joined the team during its January 2007 mid-winter training camp but was waived at the end of the 2008 season.

 Wolff signed with the Kansas City Wizards on June 30, 2008.
 At the end of the 2010 MLS season, after two and a half seasons back in Kansas City, Wolff's contract option was declined by the club.

 On December 15, 2010, Wolff was selected by D.C.
 United in Stage 2 of the 2010 MLS Re-Entry Draft and immediately signed a one-year contract with a club option for 2012.

 Wolff announced his retirement on November 28, 2012, and became a full-time assistant coach with D.C.
 United.